DynaVap vs Sticky Brick Comparison 2026

 Efficiency and chamber size

 The DynaVap M7 has a tiny chamber of around 0.1 g.
-That sounds like very little , and it is.
+That sounds like little , and it is.
 But that is exactly what makes the DynaVap the king of microdosing.
-One or two draws, done, the chamber is extracted evenly.
+One or two draws, done, and the chamber is extracted evenly.
 For users who want to be economical with their material, there is hardly anything better.

 Comparison table